Canadian economic growth lags expectations in Q2; July estimate points to contraction

 With the annual inflation rate reaching 7.6 per cent in July, the Bank of Canada is expected to announce another supersized interest rate hike Sept.
 7.

+Nguyen said the consensus among central bankers around the world has been that inflation is broad-based, meaning prices are rising quickly across the economy, and therefore requires forceful action on their parts.

+"I don't see the Bank of Canada deviate from that strategy moving forward.
+And I expect them to raise interest rates at every single meeting for the rest of the year," Nguyen said.

-BMO is forecasting the central bank to raise its key interest rate by three-quarters of a percentage point, but Porter said he wouldn't be surprised if it opted for a more aggressive rate hike.
+BMO is forecasting the central bank to raise its key interest rate by three-quarters of a percentage point next week, but Porter said he wouldn't be surprised if it opted for a more aggressive rate hike.

 "I think in some ways, the bank once wants to keep the market on its toes a bit.
 And I think it also wants to show that it's planning on being very tough on inflation," Porter said.